abinghamwalker/gbpr_tool/README.md

     )
 ```

-This code has 99% coverage and is fully tested in black, security and flake 8 for consistency and lack of vulnerability.
+This code has 99% coverage and is fully tested in black, bandit, security and flake 8 for consistency and lack of vulnerability.